WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

 </div>

 <div style="min-height: 14px;">
-  Lower numbers for CPU% are better and per user. &nbsp;More CPU&#8217;s actually lower the maximum % winlogon.exe can consume, for this test it was done with a 6 core CPU. &nbsp;Less CPU&#8217;s and the maximum % increases.. &nbsp;I imagine this is due to a thread limit or some such? &nbsp;
+  Lower numbers for CPU% are better and per user. &nbsp;More CPU's actually lower the maximum % winlogon.exe can consume, for this test it was done with a 6 core CPU. &nbsp;Less CPU's and the maximum % increases.. &nbsp;I imagine this is due to a thread limit or some such? &nbsp;
 </div>

 <div style="min-height: 14px;">